If you’re in the market for a new computer for college, choosing between a gaming laptop or a desktop can be challenging.

 The biggest con for desktops like these is their immobility.
 This makes it awkward for students who need to change locations or are based in a small dorm.

 You can move them, but it can be a lot of hassle compared to using a laptop.
+Here's the pros and cons of desktops to take into consideration.

 What We Like